 LAWA presents information for 127 lake sites throughout New Zealand.
-Lakes are monitored for a range of water quality (chemical-physical and bacterial) and ecological by and councils. and results for these indicators have been updated for individual lakes from data up to the end of December 2019 and can be found on the regional lake pages within LAWA.
+Lakes are monitored for a range of water quality (chemical-physical and bacterial) and ecological by and councils. and results for these indicators have been updated for individual lakes using data up to the end of December 2020 and can be found on the regional lake pages within LAWA.

 While this summary provides some information on how our lakes are tracking, it is important to note that this information only relates to sites where monitoring has been conducted and where there are enough monitoring data to obtain a result for TLI.
-Monitored sites with the best data records in New Zealand are often located in areas that are more impacted by human activities, sites that have greatest social and cultural value, or where changes in perceived water quality have resulted in the implementation of monitoring programs.
+Monitored sites with the best data records in New Zealand are often located in areas that are more impacted by human activities, and/or have significant social and cultural value, and/or where changes in perceived water quality have resulted in the implementation of monitoring programs.
 These sites are not necessarily representative of all New Zealand lakes.
-Overall, only a small proportion (124 lakes) of the approximately 3800 lakes (>1 ha) in New Zealand are currently monitored regularly for the indicators required to calculate TLI.
+Overall, only a small proportion (127 lakes) of the approximately 3800 lakes (>1 ha) in New Zealand are currently monitored regularly for the indicators required to calculate TLI.

-TLI summaries presented for the current state of New Zealand lakes are based on data collected in 2019.
-Overall, the condition of less than 20% of monitored lakes can be categorised as either “very good” or “good” (24 lakes), whereas more than 50% of monitored lakes can be categorised as either “poor” or “very poor” (65 lakes).
+TLI summaries presented for the current state of New Zealand lakes are based on data collected in 2020.
+Overall, the condition of less than 16% of monitored lakes can be categorised as either “very good” or “good” (20 lakes), whereas 55% of monitored lakes can be categorised as either “poor” or “very poor” (70 lakes).

 It is useful to understand the geographical distribution of monitored lakes and how their location in the landscape can affect lake condition.
-In this regard, the altitude of lakes in New Zealand provides a useful distinction: lowland lakes are often smaller and shallower than upland lakes.
+In New Zealand, lowland lakes are often smaller and shallower than upland lakes.
 They are also often located in catchments with higher proportions of agricultural, urban or other development.
 Because upland lakes are relatively deep, comparing the health of deep lakes with shallow lakes yields similar results to comparing lowland vs upland lakes.
 In New Zealand, deeper lakes are more likely to have good water quality compared with shallower lakes.

 Figure 2.
 Comparison of TLI (Trophic Level Index) grades by altitude.
 The number of monitored lakes for each altitude category is shown at the bottom of the bars.
 The location of these monitored lakes is shown on the map.

-At the national level, there has not been a great deal of change over the last 10 years but the number of lakes within each TLI grade does vary slightly from year to year as lakes can undergo natural fluctuations in their condition.
-There was a slight increase between 2010 and 2019 in the number of lakes in the “very good” grade.
-There appears to be no consistent change in the number of lakes that are in the “poor” and “very poor” grades.
-For individual lakes you can find information on fluctuations over time on the lake pages on LAWA.
+At the national level, there has not been a great deal of change over the last 10 years but the number of lakes within each TLI grade does vary from year to year as lakes can undergo natural fluctuations in their condition.
+For each lake you can find information on fluctuations over the whole sampling record on the individual lake pages on LAWA.